RustyMarvin/line-by-line/README.md

 Stops emitting 'line' events, closes the file and emits the 'end' event.

+## Known bugs:

+If the last line of a file is empty, it won't get emitted.

 ## License:

 The MIT License (MIT)

-Copyright © 2012 Markus von der Wehd
+Copyright Â© 2012 Markus von der Wehd